coderfreeze/banking_system/README.md

 # Bank System Project

 ## Overview
 A simple banking system application built in Java that allows users to create accounts, log in, and manage their finances.
+It also includes a loan simulator to help people find their monthly payment.
 This app utilizes object-oriented programming, JDBC for MySQL connectivity, and a basic user interface through the console.

 ## Features
 - **User Registration**: Users can create new accounts with an email, full name, and password.
 This will be added to the local MySQL database.